 India to treble export of organic products by 2020

-India’s of (both food and non-food) are likely to treble by 2020 following relaxations in quota restrictions, thereby, allowing farmers to compete in global
+India’s exports of organic products (both food and non-food) are likely to treble by 2020 following relaxations in quota restrictions, thereby, allowing farmers to compete in global markets.

-The Directorate General of Foreign Trade (DGFT), had through a notification in April, liberalised the quantitative restrictions on the export of from -- a move that experts believe would boost India’s production and significantly in future.
+The Directorate General of Foreign Trade (DGFT), had through a notification in April, liberalised the quantitative restrictions on the export of organic products from India -- a move that experts believe would boost India’s production and exports significantly in future.

 Thus, the overall market of Rs 4,000 crore is estimated to grow and range between Rs 10,000 and Rs 12,000 crore by 2020 with a concomitant increase in exports, Menon added.

-Indian farmers exported largely to the (EU), United States of America (US), Canada, Switzerland, the Middle East, among others.
+Indian farmers exported organic products largely to the European Union (EU), United States of America (US), Canada, Switzerland, the Middle East, among others.
 Oilseeds contributed half of India’s overall organic exports, followed by processed food products that account for 25 per cent of the total export.

 Date: 26-Apr-2017